 The carrying values of accounts receivable, unbilled revenue, and the revolving term facility, accounts payable and accrued liabilities approximated their fair values due to the short maturity of these instruments.
 The fair values of customer deposits approximate their carrying amounts taking into account interest accrued on the outstanding balance.
 Cash and cash equivalents are measured at fair value.
-During the period, the available for sale marketable security was sold in its entirety for a gain of \$18,518.
+During 2015, the available for sale marketable security was sold in its entirety for a gain of \$18,518.

-The swap agreement is measured at fair value, which is provided by a third party banking institution and is based on market rates at the date of the valuation.
-The valuation of the interest rate swap resulted in an unrealized loss recorded on the statement of financial position at December 31, 2015 of \$798,891 (December 31, 2014 - unrealized loss of \$536,877 and January 1, 2014 - an unrealized gain of \$711,813).
+The swap agreement is measured at fair value, which is provided by a third-party, banking institution and is based on market rates at the date of the valuation.
+The valuation of the interest rate swap resulted in an unrealized loss recorded on the statement of financial position at December 31, 2016 of \$807,158 (December 31, 2015 - unrealized loss of \$798,891).